VictorienDruon/nextjs-starter/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your-anon-key
 ```

 Don't forget to update the env variables validation in `src/utils/env.mjs` as you go.
-You can mark the object in `createEnv()` with `skipValidation: true` if you wish to disabled the validation for the moment.
+You can mark the object in `createEnv()` with `skipValidation: true` if you wish to disable the validation.

 ### 3. Add your Supabase Project ID